Micro-influencers: brand’s new best friend?

 It should be noted that creating content requires higher budgets since it requires greater involvement from the influencer.

-4- The geographic area of the Micro-influencers community:
+4- The geographical area of the Micro-influencers’ community:

-The cost of investing in an influencer campaign depends first of all on the market price, which can be different depending on the country you are in.
-Remuneration in France and in America, for example, is not at all the same.
+The cost of an investment in an influencer campaign depends first and foremost on the market price, which can be different depending on the country.
+Compensation in France and America, for example, are not at all the same.

-Certainly, micro-influencers can be a real opportunity to promote your brand, at a lower cost and with maximum efficiency.
-But let’s see the other side of the coin, what drawbacks do they pose by collaborating with micro-influencers?
+Indeed, micro-influencers can be a real opportunity for promoting your brand, at a lower cost and with maximum efficiency.
+But let’s see the other side of the coin, what disadvantages do they pose in collaborating with micro-influencers?

 II- More work for brands:

-Obviously, the more a company has to work with people, the more effort it takes from them in selecting influencers and then in management and control, especially in terms of content and payment.
-Influencer platforms and agencies help in this process if a business chooses to use them.
-On the other hand, for a company with a small budget, all this work of finding influencers and building relationships with them internally must be carried out by the brand itself, something which is not obvious enough given the lack of human, financial and material management resources.
+Obviously, the more people a company has to work with, the more effort it requires in selecting influencers and then in management and control, especially in terms of content and payment.
+Influence platforms and agencies help in this process if a company chooses to use them.
+On the other hand, for a company with a small budget, all this work of searching for influencers and establishing relationships with them internally must be ensured by the brand itself, which is not obvious given the lack of human, financial, and material resources for management.

-If you want to promote a new cosmetic product, your best bet is to hire an influencer who mainly communicates on beauty products.
-But a food blogger who suddenly touts a new line of jewelry isn’t very believable.
-Followers don’t like misleading or counterfeit, and irrelevant, ads.
-The consequence can cost you dearly.
+If you want to promote a new cosmetic product, it is best to call on an influencer who communicates mainly about beauty products.
+But a food blogger suddenly praising a new line of jewelry is not very credible.
+Followers do not like misleading, counterfeit, or irrelevant advertisements.
+The consequence can be very costly.
 You lose money and all credibility.

-Remember that you are going to associate your name and brand with the influencer, hence the choice of the latter must be carefully made.
-Its behavior has repercussions on your image with regard to your consumers, whether current or potential.
-In addition, many influencers have already caused a scandal due to unfortunate statements or controversial acts.
-Unfortunately, your brand does not come out unscathed.
-So come to an agreement from the start.
+Keep in mind that you will associate your name and your brand with the influencer, hence the choice of the latter must be carefully made.
+Their behavior affects your image in the eyes of your consumers, whether current or potential.
+Moreover, many influencers have already caused a scandal due to unfortunate statements or controversial acts.
+Unfortunately, your brand does not emerge unscathed.
+So, make sure you agree from the start.

-Finally, it is important to know that in the digital age, influencer marketing offers you endless opportunities, but in return a significant margin of risk.
-Influencers can be the secret weapon of successful online marketing campaigns.
-They can reach the target group in a very discreet way.
-Before allocating your resources to collaborate with influencers, you must first carefully compare the gains and losses that can be brought to you, and remember that influencer marketing lives by the credibility of cooperation between two partners
+In conclusion, it is crucial to understand that in the era of digitalization, influencer marketing offers endless opportunities, but also a significant margin of risk.
+Influencers can be the secret weapon for successful online marketing campaigns.
+They can reach the target group in a very subtle way.
+Therefore, before allocating your resources to collaborate with influencers, you must carefully compare the pros and cons that can be brought to you, and remember that influencer marketing thrives on the credibility of a cooperation between two partners.

-Poorly placed content will have no positive effect on your positioning but will certainly have damage that can be difficult to correct.
-You should therefore choose your people carefully, and be sure to consider other essential KPIs as well.
+Poorly placed content will have no positive effect on your positioning but will certainly cause damage that can be difficult to correct.
+Therefore, you must choose your collaborators with caution and make sure to also consider other essential key performance indicators.